 First flight was in 1958 and carrier trials conducted aboard USS Saratoga (CV 60) in July 1960 and by June 1961 it was equipping the RAG (VAH-3) by 1960 and made its first operational deployment aboard USS Enterprise (CVAN 65) in 1962 with VAH-7.

 So how was the operational record of the aircraft?
 Not quite what was anticipated.
-Like many aircraft of the period, it suffered from frequent mission computer failures (one source notes MTBF – Mean Time Between Failures, was measured at a mere 15 minutes in the early production run.
+Like many aircraft of the period, it suffered from frequent mission computer failures (one source notes MTBF – Mean Time Between Failures, was measured at a mere 15 minutes in the early production run).
 There were other issues as well – the fact that it was a challenging aircraft to fly around the ship and the primary weapon system, a “train” that was launched out of the internal weapons bay via a shot from the ejection gun, worked so poorly it was not used in the fleet.
 This train was comprised of a Mk 28 nuclear weapon and two fuel tanks – the CONOPS being that the weapon would be ejected with the two (empty) fuel tanks which would stabilize it.
-Instead what they fond were the pkg was inadvertently ejected on deck, did not perform as advertised and had a nasty habit of “drafting” with the rapidly accelerating drop aircraft.
+Instead what they found was the “package” did not perform as advertised and had a nasty habit of “drafting” with the rapidly accelerating drop aircraft.
 These and other concerns led the Navy to limit production runs of the A3J-1 and -2 (which would later be turned into the A5A vi McNamara’s renaming scheme in 1963).
 All was not lost, however, as we will see next week.

 And the record breaking crew?
 The crew, consisting of LCDRs Leroy Heath (Pilot) and Lieutenant Larry Monroe (Bombardier/Navigator) established a world altitude record of 91,450.8 ft while carrying a 1,000 kilogram payload, besting the previous record by over four miles.
 This new record held for over 13 years.
 See for yourself.